GrahamArden/notes/computing/software.md

 - I'd quite like to get into Astrophotography.
 Must look at [Siril](https://siril.org/)

 ### Music
-- I keep my music library organised using [beets](https://beets.io/)
+- I keep my music library organised using [beets](https://beets.io/).
+See also the [Arch Wiki](https://wiki.archlinux.org/title/Beets)

 ### Books
 - [Calbre](https://calibre-ebook.com/) works great with Kindle, especially if you [jailbreak](https://kindlemodding.org/) it